CrawlerCode/payload-authjs/packages/payload-authjs/README.md

 };
 ```

-⚠ Keep in mind that Auth.js doesn't update the user after the first sign-in.
+> ⚠ Keep in mind that Auth.js doesn't update the user after the first sign-in.
+If you want to update the user on every sign-in, you can use the `signIn` event.
+(See [Events](#events))

 ### 2. Virtual fields (jwt session only)